Observation of Universal Hall Response in Strongly Interacting Fermions

-Despite the effectiveness of the MFA picture, we stress the essential and {\it non-perturbative} role played by strong interactions to reach the universal regime in Fig.~\ref{fig4}, which fundamentally differentiates it from the large-$t_y$ limit (Fig.~\ref{fig3}).
+Despite the effectiveness of the MFA picture, we stress the essential and non-perturbative role played by strong interactions to reach the universal regime in Fig.~\ref{fig4}, which fundamentally differentiates it from the large-$t_y$ limit (Fig.~\ref{fig3}).
 Indeed, while strong interactions can be modelled by the MFA using a renormalized $t_y^*$, the universal regime is reached anyway for $\Delta_{\rm H}=2\left(t_x/t_y\right)\left|\tan\left(\varphi/2\right)\right|$, and not for $\Delta_{\rm H}=2\left(t_x/t_y^*\right)\left|\tan\left(\varphi/2\right)\right|$.
 We emphasize that the observed effect is truly a many-body effect, as captured by the DMRG calculations.
-The MFA which allows to make progress at finite temperatures should be complemented at later stages with more complete, but much more difficult, exact finite-temperature studies.
+The MFA allows us to make progress at finite temperatures because it reproduces the stabilization of the single-band metal at large $U$ by increasing $t_y$, where the Hall imbalance approaches a universal value when $t_y>T$~\cite{SS}.
+Nonetheless, MFA requires its results to be rescaled to give a quantitative account of the universal regime and has clear limitations with respect to reproducing the fine dynamics of the polarization at large $U$~\cite{SS}.
+The MFA should thus be complemented with more complete, but much more difficult, exact finite-temperature studies.